ansible-middleware/collections-helper-scripts/README.md

 ### vars2specs.py

-Parses role default/main.yml and varrs/main.yml and for each unspecified arguments creates elements inn argument_specs.yml
+Parses role default/main.yml and varrs/main.yml and for each unspecified arguments creates elements in `argument_specs.yml`

 ```
 Generates argument_specs.yml from variables parsed in role.